roshantaneja/School_Notes/docs/Chemistry Honours/Unit 7 - How can we protect vulnerable coastal cities from Sea Level Rise/4-20 Unit 7 Lesson 5.md

 ![|400](https://lh3.googleusercontent.com/A2duuzwhp2OhfbXfvmlWPr6-r6jgcSVto1y1Mzr6iDobnrXhYmfc8En4QK3BjJaDPagUWsKRtmHezA9c33KoELdh20xaUBLN_eV-clSyiIjj6lmd_IV271H_SdvEjNlfZ0KhpQ7c8kasDHbSsBu8Cg)

 1. How would you describe the trend in the heat content of the ocean?

+The trend is increasing exponentially, and is showing a constant growth in rate of change.

 2. Based on the data and heat content trend, what do you think the current heat content of the ocean is approximately?

+$25*10^{22}$

 3. How does the change in CO2 levels from Question #7 and change in temperature in the atmosphere from Question #8 compared to the heat content of the ocean?